 There has been much discussion about the effectiveness of firearms in Executive Protection.
 For many protectors, as well as for the protected, firearms mean protection and, moreover, an indispensable requirement to be able to exercise it.
 That is why we set ourselves the difficult task of determining, with data and facts, how effective firearms really are in executive security in real situations.

-However, this purpose is almost impossible to determine with absolute scientific rigor, since, in Mexico alone, it would be practically unfeasible to count how many people are involved in this activity, including private security elements, complementary police, police commissioned to guard people, military personnel who perform these tasks on official orders, retired military personnel who do it on their own, individuals with or without carrying a weapon who provide services without having a security company, escorts for large corporations and those who call themselves "private security guards". "driver escorts".
-That is to say, on principle, we do not have the precise number of the protectors; we do not know how many of them have a weapon or not, nor the number of total events in which they could have used it successfully or unsuccessfully.
+However, this purpose is almost impossible to determine with absolute scientific rigor, since, in Mexico alone, it would be practically unfeasible to count how many people are engaged in this activity, including private security elements, complementary police, police commissioned to guard people, military personnel who perform these tasks on official orders, retired military personnel who do it on their own, private individuals with or without carrying a weapon who provide services without having a security company, bodyguards of large corporations and those who are called "escort drivers".
+That is to say, by principle, we do not have the precise number of the protectors; we do not know how many of them have a weapon or not, nor the number of total events in which they may have used it successfully or unsuccessfully.

 We know, according to INEGI, that in the last three decades we have had a total of 2,877 executives and officials murdered, but we do not know how many of them had protectors and how many of them carried a firearm.
 If we extrapolate this to a worldwide scale, then it becomes impossible to make a completely accurate study.